 Overall we see that the 0.99 attackspeed beats out BOTH the 1.0 attackspeed and the base 0.715 attackspeed (1.0 does 130 DMG less) and (0.715 does 293 DMG less). luckily Wit's End gives you the right amount of attackspeed to deal you HIDDEN POTENTIAL DAMAGE

-NOTE: ALL CALCULATIONS IGNORE THE 40 MAGIC DAMAGE PER SECOND THAT Sunfire Cape GIVES YOU.
+NOTE: ALL CALCULATIONS IGNORE THE 40 MAGIC DAMAGE PER SECOND THAT Sunfire Aegis GIVES YOU.

 POTENTIAL FINAL DAMAGE: FULL COMBO

 @ lvl 18...
 (Q>AA>E>W>R) + (3 autoattacks with Titan's Wrath)

 Staggering Blow = 221

 Riptide = 330

 Ignite = 410

 FULL COMBO = 2500 DMG (LITERALLY 1.25 "TONS" OF DAMAGE)